charuwts/bible-studies/books/james/james_o.md

   * Patience has a perfect work
     * They are to let it happen so that they may be perfect
     * lacking nothing

+### 3:1
+* Some should not become teachers
+  * Therefore some are not teachers, even though all in some way teach